Noise music: 1910s–1930s: Early noise music

 French composer Carol-Bérard born in 1885 was a pupil of Isaac Albéniz.
 Bérard studied and was influenced by primitive music and instruments.
-During the late 1900s, he experimented with noises as music, developed a notation system for them, and wrote on the challenges of instrumenting noise music.
+During the early 1900s, he experimented with noises as music, developed a notation system for them, and wrote on the challenges of instrumenting noise music.
 In 1910, Bérard composed a Symphony of Mechanical Force.
 His work made the connection between music and noise publicly visible years before Futurism.

 By 1913, Italian Futurist artist Luigi Russolo wrote his manifesto, L'Arte dei Rumori, translated as The Art of Noises, stating that the industrial revolution had given modern men a greater capacity to appreciate more complex sounds: "We must break this restricted circle of pure sounds and conquer the infinite variety of noise-sounds".
 Russolo found traditional melodic music confining and envisioned noise music as its future replacement.
 He designed and constructed a number of noise-generating devices called intonarumori and assembled a noise orchestra to perform with them.
 Works entitled Risveglio di una città (Awakening of a City) and Convegno d'aeroplani e d'automobili (The Meeting of Aeroplanes and Automobiles) were both performed for the first time in 1914.

 A performance of his Gran Concerto Futuristico (1917) was met with strong disapproval and violence from the audience, as Russolo himself had predicted.
 None of his intoning devices have survived, though recently some have been reconstructed and used in performances.
 Although Russolo's works bear little resemblance to contemporary noise music, his efforts helped to introduce noise as an intentional musical aesthetic and broaden the perception of traditionally unwanted sound as an artistic medium.